chryber/chryber/README.md

 <h1>Hi, my name is Christof Power</h1>
 I currently work in the tech support field supporting online educational platforms for one of the largest textbook publishers in the world.
-I also spend most of my time off work to learning about various aspects of information security and networking.
-Check out my journey so far.
-More to come!
+I also spend most of my time off work to learning about information security, specifically pentesting and some blue team content.

 <h2>👨‍💻Projects:</h2>